jzhansen/L-SERIES/README.md

  3.- Add both .mla files to the directory maple20XX/lib/

-    You can either stop here and get all files from this GitHub repository or continue to get the necessary Maple script files from a large comment in the TeX file downloaded from ArXiv:2601.12495 repository.
+    You can either stop here and get all required files from this GitHub repository or continue to get the necessary Maple script files from a large comment in the TeX file downloaded from [ArXiv:2601.12495](https://arxiv.org/src/2601.12495) repository.
 	Follow these directions:

  4.- CUT LAST COMMENT SECTION (FROM ArXiv TeX FILE) AND PASTE IT INTO ANY OF THESE TWO OPTIONS: